kyleseneker/go-grep/README.md

 - Matching parts of lines are highlighted in red and bold by default, similar to how grep highlights matches in terminals.
 - Output includes the file name if `-r` (recursive) option is used.

+## Exit Codes

+The `go-grep` utility exits with one of the following values:

+- `0`: One or more lines were selected.
+- `1`: No lines were selected.
+- `2`: An error occurred.

 ## Performance

 [hyperfine](https://github.com/sharkdp/hyperfine) is used to perform benchmarks.